open-feature/flagd/docs/reference/naming.md

+---
+description: naming conventions for flagd and associated artifacts
+---

 # Naming

 _flagd_ was conceived as a simple program with a POSIX-style CLI that's designed to run as a service or [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)).